Wheatstone Bridge Output for Pressure Sensors

 Why Bridge Output Matters in Pressure Sensing

 If you've ever wired up a piezoresistive pressure sensor and stared at a millivolt-level signal wondering whether your reading is correct, you're not alone.
-Most MEMS and bonded-foil pressure sensors use a Wheatstone bridge internally, and the output you see is a tiny fraction of the excitation voltage — scaled by the bridge sensitivity and the ratio of applied pressure to full-scale pressure.
+Most engineers have been there.
+MEMS and bonded-foil pressure sensors use a Wheatstone bridge internally, and the output you see is a tiny fraction of the excitation voltage — scaled by the bridge sensitivity and the ratio of applied pressure to full-scale pressure.

-Understanding exactly what voltage to expect at the bridge output is critical for several reasons: designing the correct instrumentation amplifier gain, setting ADC input ranges, budgeting noise margins, and simply sanity-checking your bench measurements.
+Here's the thing: understanding exactly what voltage to expect at the bridge output isn't just academic.
+It's critical for designing the correct instrumentation amplifier gain, setting ADC input ranges, budgeting noise margins, and simply sanity-checking your bench measurements.
+I've seen too many debug sessions that could have been avoided if someone had just calculated the expected output first.
 The open the Pressure Sensor Bridge Output calculator on rftools.io makes this fast and error-free.

 The Underlying Math